Fractural/GodotRollbackNetcodeMono/README.md

 This is an addon that provides C# support for [SnopekGames' Godot Rollback Netcode addon](https://gitlab.com/snopek-games/godot-rollback-netcode).

-Read the [original readme](./ORIGINAL_README.md) for general instructions on how to install and use the plugin.
-The tutorial videos linked in that readme are especially good at getting you up to speed on how the plugin works.
+Please check out their repo for general instructions on how to install and use their rollback plugin.
+The tutorial videos linked in their readme are especially good at getting you up to speed on how the plugin works.

 Once you're familiar with the plugin, check out the [Mono (C#) Support](#mono-c-support) section to learn more about the C# support.